aramadan0096/nuke-games/README.md

 - **Copyright**: [rawpixel](https://www.freepik.com/author/rawpixel-com).

 ## Exclamation
-- Since the Nuke node graph is not designed for this kind of game, please keep it away from your computer.
+- Since the Nuke node graph is not designed for this kind of game, please keep it away from your Comping.

 Enjoy your break and happy Comping! 🎉